Castlegar, British Columbia: Climate

 Castlegar has a humid continental climate (Köppen Dfb) or an inland oceanic climate (Cfb), bordering an inland warm-summer mediterranean climate (Köppen Csb).
 Summers are warm and sunny, with late summer being quite dry, while winters are cool and frequently unsettled.
 Precipitation peaks in the winter months when the Aleutian Low is strongest, and a range of precipitation is experienced, sometimes in short time periods.
 Castlegar is wetter than most places in the Southern Interior of BC, and the city receives around 400 mm more precipitation than nearby Kelowna, Penticton and Kamloops (which are in the drier Okanagan region of British Columbia, while Castlegar is in the Kootenay region).

-The highest temperature ever recorded in Castlegar is 43.9 C on June 30, 2021, which exceeded the previous mark of 41.1 C, recorded on 2 July 1924 and 11 July 1926.
+The highest temperature ever recorded in Castlegar is 43.9 C on 30 June 2021, which exceeded the previous mark of 41.1 C, recorded on 2 July 1924 and 11 July 1926.
 The coldest temperature ever recorded was -30.6 C on 30 December 1968.

 Airport

-The West Kootenay Regional Airport is owned and operated by the City of Castlegar, and provides regular service to Vancouver International Airport and Calgary International Airport.
+The West Kootenay Regional Airport is owned and operated by the City of Castlegar, and provides regular service to Vancouver International Airport.
 The other nearest airport is Trail Airport, 40 km to the south.